British Science Week

 SEN/ Learning Support - Junior School

-All our teachers are teachers of SEND, thus differentiation comprises an integral part of their teaching; this may involve multi-sensory and creative approaches, which facilitate an effective and productive learning environment.
+All of our teachers are teachers of SEND, and differentiation is an integral part of their practice.
+Lessons often incorporate multi-sensory and creative approaches to provide a stimulating and supportive learning environment where every child can thrive.

-We respect that every child is unique -we have pupils of varying skills and abilities, and it is essential that we identify their additional learning needs through observations or screening.
-Through this, we make sure that we are always aware of pupils who require additional support to achieve their potential and reach their goals.
+We recognise that every child is unique.
+Our pupils bring with them a wide range of skills and abilities, and it is vital that we identify any additional learning needs through careful observation and, where appropriate, screening.
+In this way, we are aware of pupils who may require extra support in order to achieve their potential and reach their goals.
+For some, this support may be short-term; for others, it may be longer-lasting, delivered through in-class support, small-group teaching, or one-to-one sessions.
+In each case, we design tailored educational programmes to meet individual needs.

-We have a committed learning support team consisting of an experienced Special Educational Needs Coordinator (SENCO), a Learning Support Coordinator as well as experienced learning support assistants.
+Our dedicated Learning Support team includes an experienced Special Educational Needs Coordinator (SENCO), a Learning Support Coordinator, and a skilled learning support assistant.

-We aim to provide an environment that promotes self-confidence and personal success, by identifying children’s strengths and encouraging them to make the most of the areas they excel in.
-We work with them to build on key skills that give them access to the curriculum at the level they are able to reach.
+We aim to provide an environment that nurtures self-confidence and celebrates success by recognising pupils’ strengths and encouraging them to excel.
+At the same time, we work closely with each child to strengthen the key skills that enable them to access the curriculum at a level appropriate to their ability.
 Our SEND policy outlines our code of practice here at SLC.

 Special Educational Needs/ Learning Support